garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Bootstrapping.md

 - Gives new dataset of n examples, with some duplicated & some missing
 	- for large n, approximately 63% of original examples are included (see next slide)
 - [[Bagging]]

+## 0.632 Bootstrapping
+- called this because it is a probability of an instance in a sample Probability of an arbitrary $x\tiny {i}